-At the moment the required FCR-D capacity is equal to the largest possible imbalance caused by the loss of individual major components (production units, lines, transformers, bus bars etc.) from all fault events that have been taken into account, deducted by 200 MW due to the estimated load frequency dependency (see Textbox 1).
-It should also be noticed that, at the moment, FCR-D is required only for low frequencies (49.5...49.9 Hz), which are caused by a loss of generation or import via an HVDC interconnector to another synchronous area.
+At the moment the required FCR-D capacity is equal to the largest possible imbalance caused by the loss of individual major components (production units, lines, transformers, bus bars etc.) from all fault events that have been taken into account.